metaleap/go-buildrun/README.md

     var myObjs = MyObjectSlice {}

 That's it.
-Everytime the package is built with *go-buildrun*, all **#begin-gt ... #end-gt** portions in all .gt.go source files are regenerated from the template and replacement parameter their **#begin-gt** directive specifies.
+Every time the package is re-built with *go-buildrun*, all **#begin-gt ... #end-gt** portions in all .gt.go source files are regenerated from the .gt template-file and replacement-parameters specified in their **#begin-gt** directive.